Duxter7/GA-English-Notes/IT English 15 (B2+).md

 Clothes
 Fine motor skills

-Children

-Don't know what to do beside playing videogames or wathcing videos
+Don't know what to do beside playing videogames or watching videos

-You don't lo
+You don't always